 Make Use of Wi-Fi for the Data Sucking Apps:

 Instagram is awesome.
 I use it almost daily to post about the interesting and fun things I do, and also to keep my family and friends up to date on my comings and goings.
 Unfortunately, it’s a data sucker.
 Viewing stories, posting stories, posting anything really, eats up your data super quickly.
-When we’re travelling on weekends, I often wait to post my photos and stories until I find a Wi-Fi connection.
+When we’re traveling on weekends, I often wait to post my photos and stories until I find a Wi-Fi connection.
 Doing this is sure to stretch out your 4 GBs and allow you to go Live when you’re in a super interesting place you can’t wait to share!

 I hope you find these tips useful!
 Leave a comment below if I’ve missed anything, or there’s any info you need!
 Happy Travels, Friends!